 FDA releases its stance on regulating AI in healthcare

-The agency says AI can transform multiple aspects of healthcare, but it is difficult to fully oversee and regulate the technology without the assistance of all sectors involved.
+The Agency says AI can transform multiple aspects of healthcare, but it is difficult to fully oversee and regulate the technology without the assistance of all sectors involved.

 By Jessica Hagen